dariusmihai/gphoto2-sony-a6700-long-exposure/README.md

 [Gphoto2](https://github.com/gphoto/gphoto2) is a great tool for this.
 Unfortunately the Sony A6700 has some quirks that doesn't let gphoto2 do its thing.
 For more info on the quirks, see the feature request that I posted on the gphoto2 repo: [Issue link](https://github.com/gphoto/gphoto2/issues/678)

+## Compatibility
+This script can be used on:
+- Linux computers that can run gphoto2.
+- Raspberry Pi.
+Tested on Pi 5.

 ## How to use this script
 First you have to install gphoto2 of course.